Simple webhook service to update and deploy sites and do other maintenance and automatic tasks

 git clone https://github.com/aquatix/webhaak.git cd webhaak mkvirtualenv webhaak # or whatever project you are working on pip install -r requirements.txt

-Copy settings.py from example_config to the parent directory and configure to your needs.
-Create a yaml file with the projects to serve (see next section) and refer to this file from the settings.py.
+Copy example.yaml from example_config to a directory you will use for configuration and configure to your needs.
+This is a yaml file with the projects to serve (see next section).

 Run webhaak as a service under nginx or apache and call the appropriate url’s when wanted (e.g., on push to repository).

 webhaak can also be run from the command line: uvicorn webhaak:app --reload

 Be sure to export/set the SECRETKEY environment variable before running, it’s needed for some management URI’s.